Eidosmedia workflow orchestration platforms are designed for complex multi-user environments.

 Once you’ve created your topic, it can be assigned as a task to one or more users.
 As they create their content, it becomes attached to the topic, so that other users can view their progress.
 Tasks and deliverables are colour-coded to show their degree of completion and approval.

 The Planning dashboard shows you the state of play of a project or publication from any location.
 Tasks assigned, tasks completed, materials delivered, work in progress – you can see every dimension of the operation using any device, from PC to smartphone.
-Using our orchestration software from any location – at home, while travelling – you can keep up to date with any project or publication, as well as sending messages and assigning tasks.
+Using our workflow orchestration software from any location – at home, while travelling – you can keep up to date with any project or publication, as well as sending messages and assigning tasks.

 Our workflow orchestration software includes Minichat, a chatting window embedded in the story text.
 You can use it to exchange comments about the story content without leaving the editing workspace.
 Anyone opening the story can take part in the conversation.